antgerasim/SmartHotel360-Backend/README.md

 #UPDATE 2020
 ## in order to run this locally:
-1. Start the data stores
+## 1. Start the data stores

 PostgreSQL and SQL Server databases are stored in Docker containers.
 These containers should be started first so the databases are on-line when the application logic containers start up.
+BUT BEFORE, ENSURE YOUR DOCKER COMPUTING RESOURCES ARE SET UP LARGER THEN 3.5GB IN ORDER TO RUN SQL SERVER!

 Go to DIR:
 {your-drive}\SmartHotel360-Backend\Source\Backend\src>